Unstructured-IO/unstructured-python-client/README.md

 1. `split_pdf_page` - when you set to True, it will cause the pdf to be split at client side, before sending to api.
 This currently causes the `parent_id` generation to be disabled, as that requires having context of multiple pages. **Also this will fail for non-pdf files, so set it to True only for pdfs.** The amount of threads that will be used for sending individual pdf pages, is controlled by `UNSTRUCTURED_CLIENT_SPLIT_CALL_THREADS` env var.
    By default it equals to 5.
+It can't be more than 15, to avoid too high resource usage and costs.

 ### Maturity